ramyadubacharla2004/CAN-Based-Vehicle-Safety-Monitoring-System/README.md

 - Left and Right indicator control through CAN messages.
 - Real-time display of engine temperature, vehicle mode, and obstacle status on the **20x4 LCD**.
 - Warning LED activation when an obstacle is detected within **20 cm**.
-- Reliable and high-speed communication using the **MCP2551 CAN transceiver**.
+- Reliable and real-time communication between all three nodes using the  **CAN Bus**.
 - Modular design with separate **Main Node**, **Indicator Node**, and **Reverse Alert Node**.
 - Developed using **Embedded C** on the **ARM7 LPC2129** microcontroller.